Bound to Vengeance: Plot

 Eve makes Phil drive to the next house, where she finds Laura - the second victim - in a room chained to the ceiling.
 He frees her, but right then, he tells Laura that Eve is about to take her place.
 Laura angrily beats Eve, giving him the chance to get the snare out of his neck.
 Eve shoots Laura dead in self-defense and shoots his leg before he can attack her.
 She beats him with a wooden bar before taking him to the van.
 He taunts her that she caused the death of those victims (Nina, Laura, and Dylan - another victim girl who appears in the flashback footage with Eve at an amusement park.
 It is later revealed that Dylan is Eve's sister; she was held captive in the same basement with Eve, and she was dead).
 She ties him up with duct tape and drives to the next house.

-She gets in the house alone and finds Lea (Bianca Malinowski) - the third victim - chained in a dark room.
+She gets in the house alone and finds Lea - the third victim - chained in a dark room.
 Right then, two men - one fat and one skinny - get in the house and go upstairs, ready to rape Lea.
 Eve recognizes the skinny one to be the rapist that sexually attacked her before.
 Eve shoots both of them, killing the fat guy immediately and leaving the skinny guy bleeding to death.

 Lea accompanies Eve to the next location: an abandoned warehouse.
 They find some girls inside a locked room.
 They tell Eve and Lea that the kidnappers brought them there, they couldn't do anything but wait for those men to take them away.
 Eve leaves Lea at the warehouse, telling her to keep an eye on the girls and call the police.
 When she returns to the van, she finds Phil sitting in the front seat.
 He distracts her when a tall guy (presumably the captor of the girls in the warehouse) sneaks behind her, then grabs her and subdues her.
 When she wakes up, Phil is holding her tight, telling the tall guy to shoot her leg, like she did to him before.
 But at that very moment, Lea appears and hits the tall guy on the head with a spanner, killing him.
 Eve beats Phil for tricking her.
 Lea then stays at the warehouse when Eve goes with Phil to the final house.